Greytiger23/Light/README.md

 I enjoy listening to music to calm down, relax or even hype myself up.
 My love for music started when I was young and I used to listen to Lebo Mathosa on TV, and watch music videos.
 It also came from watching movies and hearing the soundtracks that amplify a scene in a movie, it is really beautiful.
 I like changing genres every week to find new music, listening to different genres of music brings me joy especially when I find a new song that just makes me move.
 I made this website or app to achieve my goal of helping people find new music that peeks their interest.
 My website is a demo, because of license and copyright laws.
 It is an idea, my first project which I put together with the help from people and peers.
 It is an idea that I hope to actually make or rather deploy with actual music from artists.

+Future Improvements

+• Implement a music recommendations generator for different user preferences.

+• Enhance user profile features to include more personalized data and insights.

 Technologies Used

 Frontend: HTML, CSS, and JavaScript